roubles/viewlog/README.md

 ```

 ## Custom log line
+You can change the log line to whatever you want as long as the first parameter is still the commit id (%H or %h):
 ```
 $ viewlog README.md --logformat "%h - %ad, %an: %s"
  => b2f88c8 - Sun Jan 24 15:21:57 2016 -0500, roubles: emacs ftw!